nearprotocol/nomicon/src/GenesisConfig/RuntimeConfig.md

 _type: Balance_

-The minimum number of blocks of storage rent an account has to maintain to prevent forced deletion.
+The cost to store one byte of storage per block.

 ### storage_cost_byte_per_block